RocketChat/docs-old/contributing/developing/README.md

 If you already have a work in progress pull request open for that issue you can simply link that issue on your pull request or write `Closes #ISSUE_NUMBER` where the `ISSUE_NUMBER` is the number in the end of the link url.

+**Assigned Issues:**

+Sometimes you'll stumble upon issues that have an Assignee.
+Assignees are trusted people that are responsible for that issue (usually core team members).

+But that doesn't mean you can't contribute!
+Every issue is open and any help is welcome.
+Feel free to work on anything you want.
+Your are encouraged to discuss your progress with the community in the comments, it doesn't mean other people can't work on it also.
+Don't be discouraged to tackle something you feel like doing.

 **Where to Find Tasks:**

 Want a simple task to get you started?